skienzmatishun/rippreport/content/p/beavis-and-butthead/index.md

   category_score: 0
   rank: 10
 summary: Councilmen Jack Burrell and Kevin Boone launched an aggressive campaign to obstruct Mayor Wilson and paralyze city operations.
-Internal council records prove they engineered a targeted city hiring freeze purely to inflict political punishment on the new administration.
+Internal council records show they engineered a targeted city hiring freeze purely to inflict political punishment on the new administration.
 Will Fairhope citizens tolerate public office being weaponized for personal revenge?